mikependon/RepoDB/README.md

 - [StackOverflow](https://stackoverflow.com/questions/tagged/repodb) - for any technical questions.
 - [Twitter](https://twitter.com/search?q=%23repodb) - for the latest news.
 - [Gitter Chat](https://gitter.im/RepoDb/community) - for direct and live Q&A.

+Any help from the community will be highly appreciated as it helps us eliminate our full-efforts.

 ## Pull-Requests